-This is a woody trailing vine that doesn’t actually climb but grow on the ground, trees, and fences.
+This is a woody trailing vine that doesn’t actually climb but grows on the ground, trees, and fences.
 You’ll find it almost everywhere in North America.

 Finally, if you venture to the Southeast or on the West Coast, stay vigilant against poison oak (Toxicodendron diversilobum in the Western U.S and Toxicodendron pubescen in the Eastern U.S).